MiningMark48/Tidal-Bot/README.md

 ## Issues

-If you encounter any issues while using the bot, please report them to the [issue tracker](https://github.com/MiningMark48/Tidal-Bot/issues) or by using the *feedback* command: `!feedback <issue>`.
+If you encounter any issues or have feedback while using the bot, please report them to the [issue tracker](https://github.com/MiningMark48/Tidal-Bot/issues) or by using the *feedback* command: `!feedback <query>`.
+The feedback command will report your query to a channel in the [Tidal Wave Discord](https://discord.gg/SMCEXw5).

 ## Running